ludwiggj/scala-finance-gadget/README.md

 The code for is available from the [financeGadget git repo](https://github.com/ludwiggj/financeGadget.git).

-Once downloaded, you can run the tests from the command line via the command:
+Once downloaded, you can run the tests from the command line:

 **activator clean test**